hhstechgroup/development-practices/standards/developer-standards.md

 Other tests maybe required for special cases such as smoke tests, performance tests, and any other special tests.

+## Committing Code
+All code is expected to be deployable at all times.
+Conditions may arise where a hot patch must be deployed.
+Developers are expected to ensure the build is stable and the code committed is either able to run as expected in production or is prevented from running.

+Stories should be small and ideally code commits should also be small.
+Large commits are difficult to review and can hide lots of coding issues.
+This means favoring smaller commits and integrating code sooner.

+Commit messages should be explicit about what the commit is.
+Commit messages should let the reviewer know exactly the purpose of the commits.
+Multiple commits should Rarely have the same descriptions and should refrain from vague titles like, 'initial check in' or 'fixed bug'.
+Commits should contain a story number and a brief description.
+A developer should be able to look through the logs and get a sense of what work was done.

 ## Code Review
 All code artifacts are expected to be reviewed by team members.
 Code reviews offer the ability to review the coding style, adherence to standards, review any architectural decisions, and to find bugs.
 Code Reviews often acts as a second set of eyes.